dialogbrain MCP server

 - telegram_user_id (when channel='telegram'): the Telegram user ID — pass to calls.make / messages.send.
 NOT entity_id.
 Endpoint: https://api.dialogbrain.com/mcp

 - contacts_discover - Search for a contact on a live channel (Telegram, WhatsApp, etc.) before adding them.
 Use this to look up a person by username or phone number before calling contacts.sync.
+This is the right tool when asked to add or find a specific person by @username or phone (use contacts.sync afterwards to actually add them) — not group_discovery.
 Endpoint: https://api.dialogbrain.com/mcp

 - contacts_sync - Add a discovered contact and open a conversation thread.
 Returns thread_id for the new conversation.
 Call contacts.discover first to verify the contact exists.
 Endpoint: https://api.dialogbrain.com/mcp